Lumbar Sympathetic Nerve Block

 What is a lumbar sympathetic nerve block?

-A lumbar sympathetic nerve block is a type of injection that eases pain.
-It’s used for a variety of conditions that cause pain in your legs and feet.
+A lumbar sympathetic nerve block is a type of shot (injection) that eases pain.
+It’s used for many conditions that cause pain in your legs and feet.

-Your lumbar sympathetic nerves lie in front of the spine in the lower back.
-During a lumbar sympathetic nerve block, your healthcare provider will insert a needle into your lower back.
-He or she will advance it until it reaches a position in front of the spine where the lumbar sympathetic nerves are.
-Then he or she will inject medicine in the area to ease the pain.
+Your lumbar sympathetic nerves lie in front of the spine in the low back.
+During a lumbar sympathetic nerve block, your healthcare provider will insert a needle into your low back.
+They will advance it until it reaches a position in front of the spine where the lumbar sympathetic nerves are.
+Then they will inject medicine in the area to ease the pain.

 Why might I need a lumbar sympathetic nerve block?

-Your healthcare provider might recommend this procedure if you have tried other ways to control the pain, but your pain is still not manageable.
+Your healthcare provider might advise this procedure if you have tried other ways to control the pain, but your pain is still not manageable.
 For example, the procedure might help if you have:

 • Complex regional pain syndrome (CRPS)